ScottStevenWhite/swan-health/README.md

 **Design Requirements Now:**

-- Keep database schema and logging structured enough so:
+- Keep schema and logging structured so:
   - Deidentified aggregates are easy to compute.
-- Keep a clear boundary between:
+- Maintain a clear boundary between:
   - **Operational data** vs **research views** (for privacy and performance).
-- Make sure everything can be **filtered by consent flag**.
+- Ensure everything can be **filtered by consent flag**.

 ---